Are you confused about choosing the right bank account to use as an NRI…? You will get the answer in this article.

 RFC account is mainly useful for returning NRIs to deposit their foreign currency in India.
 The RFC account can be maintained only in a Foreign Currency.

 This account can be held as a savings account as well as a term deposit account.
-The funds in RFC account can be withdrawn when necessary but interest will be paid only if the amount is held for more than one year.
+The funds in the RFC account can be withdrawn when necessary but interest will be paid only if the amount is held for more than one year.

 Indian rupee cannot be deposited in the RFC account.